Skip to main content

 Image

-Each year the Morris Arboretum & Gardens partners with a variety of organizations to convene conferences for professionals in plant related fields.
+Each year, Morris Arboretum & Gardens partners with a variety of organizations to convene conferences for professionals in plant related fields.
 Our conferences are of interest to professional arborists, landscape architects, professional horticulturists, and avid home gardeners.
 Each conference carries continuing education units (CEU’s) for arborists and landscape architects.
 Our annual conferences include:

-• The Woody Plant Conference held in July in partnership with Scott Arboretum, Longwood Gardens, Chanticleer, PHS, and Tyler Arboretum.
+• The Woody Plant Conference held in July in partnership with Scott Arboretum, Longwood Gardens, Chanticleer, PHS, and Tyler Arboretum

-• The Tree Canopy Conference held in October in partnership with Haverford College.
+• The Tree Canopy Conference held in October in partnership with Haverford College